 The Resilience Academy offers programmes for secondary school students aimed at equipping them with emotional resilience tools.

-Skills training programmes aim to increase protective factors such as coping skills, problem solving, decision making, and cognitive skills.
+Skills training programmes aim to increase protective factors such as coping skills, problem-solving, decision-making, and cognitive skills.
 While these programmes don’t directly target suicide, by targeting risk factors and giving youth important skills, the goal is to prevent the development of suicidal behaviour.
+We aim to equip young people with the skills and knowledge to support themselves not just now but long into the future.

 Key Aims:

-Enhancing protective factors,
+• Enhancing protective factors,

-Developing coping skills,
+• Developing coping skills,

-Increase awareness of supports,
+• Increase awareness of support,

-Encouraging help seeking behaviour,
+• Encouraging help-seeking behaviour,

-Reducing Stigma
+• Reducing Stigma

 Road to Resilience Programme